-Many schools already hold inclusive secular assemblies which address moral and social issues without any worship or proselytizing component.
-This is an excellent way to bring the school community together and to promote the moral and social development of pupils.
+Many schools already hold inclusive secular assemblies which address moral and social issues without any formal worship or proselytizing component.
+This is an excellent way to bring the school community together and to promote the SMSC development of pupils.
 We also welcome moves to replace collective worship with more inclusive options such as "Time for Reflection".
 However it is important that any changes represent genuine efforts at inclusion, rather than simply confusing the issue.

-Acts of worship are neither necessary nor (where compelled) conducive to spiritual, moral, social and cultural (SMSC) development or inclusion.
+Formal worship is neither necessary nor (where compelled) conducive to spiritual, moral, social and cultural (SMSC) development or inclusion.
 Drawing on examples of best practice developed in Scotland, we recommend that schools adopt the following language/approach to worship/assemblies.

 Schools can make reasonable and proportionate provision for genuinely voluntary opt-in acts of worship.

 Assembly – a gathering of all or part of a school in order to communicate information and engage with themes relevant to the school community.

 Time for reflection – a school community activity involving engagement with and reflection on a morally, socially or culturally relevant topic.

 Personal reflection – personal worship/belief reflection in response to moral, social or cultural issue.
 This can take place within TfR – for example at the end of an assembly pupils can be given silent time to reflect on the topic in a manner consistent with their own religion/belief.